qmk/qmk_firmware/keyboards/handwired/xeal60/readme.md

-Let's Split
+XeaL60
 ======

-This readme and most of the code are from https://github.com/ahtn/tmk_keyboard/

 Split keyboard firmware for Arduino Pro Micro or other ATmega32u4 based boards.

-**Hardware files for the Let's Split are now stored at http://qmk.fm/lets_split/** **Hardware files for the sockets version can be found at https://github.com/dumle29/let-s-Split-v2/tree/socket-reverseable**
+**Hardware files for the Let's Split are now stored at http://qmk.fm/lets_split/** **Hardware files for the sockets version can be found at https://github.com/alex-ong/Split60**

 ## Build Guide

-A build guide for putting together the Let's Split v2 can be found here: [An Overly Verbose Guide to Building a Let's Split Keyboard](https://github.com/nicinabox/lets-split-guide)

-There is additional information there about flashing and adding RGB underglow.

-A build guide for putting together the sockets version can be found here: *Guide will be made and linked here when the PCBs have been received and tested*
+A build guide for putting together the XeaL60 can be found here: https://github.com/alex-ong/Split60

 ## First Time Setup

 Download or clone the `qmk_firmware` repo and navigate to its top level directory.
 Once your build environment is setup, you'll be able to generate the default .hex using:

 ```
-$ make lets_split/rev2:default
+$ make handwired/xeal60/rev1:default
 ```

 You will see a lot of output and if everything worked correctly you will see the built hex file:

 ```
-lets_split_rev2_default.hex
+handwired_xeal60_rev1_default.hex
 ```

 If you would like to use one of the alternative keymaps, or create your own, copy one of the existing [keymaps](keymaps/) and run make like so:

 ```
-$ make lets_split/rev2:YOUR_KEYMAP_NAME
+$ make handwired/xeal60/rev1:YOUR_KEYMAP_NAME
 ```

 If everything worked correctly you will see a file:

 ```
-lets_split_rev2_YOUR_KEYMAP_NAME.hex
+handwired_xeal60_rev1_YOUR_KEYMAP_NAME.hex
 ```

 For more information on customizing keymaps, take a look at the primary documentation for [Customizing Your Keymap](/docs/faq_keymap.md) in the main readme.md.

-### Let's split 1.0
-If you have a first generation Let's Split you will need to use the revision 1 code.
-To do so, use `rev1` in all your commands instead.

 Features
 --------